Nievz/Algorithmic_Trading/README.md

 <img src="https://github.com/Nievz/Algorithmic_Trading/blob/main/Images/backtest_predictions.png" alt="Logo" width="1000" height="600">

   ### Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm?.

-  ### What impact resulted from increasing or decreasing the training window?

-  ### What impact resulted from increasing or decreasing either or both of the SMA windows?
+What impact resulted from increasing or decreasing the        training window?
+What impact resulted from increasing or decreasing either or both of the SMA windows?

+The graphics in our analysis show that in the cumulative return plot, the actual return and strategy returns do follow a similar trend.
+This is demonstrated in the cumulative return plot.
+Between the years 2019 and 2021, the return on the strategy does, in fact, outperform the actual returns in both the "buy" and "sell" conditions.
+After that, we back-tested the new model to evaluate its performance, and the data shows that the strategy returns outperform actual return from 2019 through mid-2020.
+However, the strategy returns changes trends to a losing strategy when compared to the actual returns in 2021.
+When the strategy is reversed, the asset would be put up for sale at a loss while the actuals continued to rise.

 <!-- LICENSE -->
 ## License